-Environmental Assessment: Township of North Dundas Waste Management Plan
+Environmental Assessment: North Dundas Waste Management Plan

 The Township of North Dundas Announces the Commencement of an EA of the Township Waste Management Plan

 The Township of North Dundas (the Township) has initiated a study under the Environmental Assessment Act on the Township’s waste management plan for disposal of waste for a 25-year planning period.